beiju/blarser/readme.md

 * Reconstruct the feed, for seasons before the feed existed
 * Tell you the sources of every change to the objects Chron records
 * Provide the source data for the datablase
+* Generate expected game updates for the unseen Gamma seasons (which probably can't be fully determined, at least for baserunner positions, but you could represent the uncertainty)
 * Run hypothetical scenarios, such as what a particular season would've looked like without a particular rule (e.g. "what if the Crabs hadn't had the fourth strike in Season 13")